Footprints – February 2023 | Glass Solar, Smart Materials and Rooftop Gardens

 Repurposed CO2 From Buildings Could Accelerate Rooftop Garden Growth

-A study from the University of Cambridge has found that rooftops on buildings could be utilised as incredibly efficient vegetable patch that repurpose waste carbon dioxide from their ventilation systems as a fertiliser.
+A study from the University of Cambridge has found that rooftops on buildings could be utilised as incredibly efficient vegetable patches that repurpose waste carbon dioxide from their ventilation systems as a fertiliser.

 In a world with an ever-expanding urban population, researchers are constantly on the look out for ways to make cities more sustainable.